Business logic based data archival & retention - Pega Platform

 What is data archival & retention?

+Large enterprises build case‑centric applications on Pega.
+Over time these cases accumulate customer records, claims, attachments and audit logs which all live in primary database storage.
 Archival and data retention in Pega Platform were based on number of days, providers were able to define the threshold in terms of number of days but this remained same for every region.

 What was not working?

-Industry and local laws require minimum retention windows for archived data, but those windows vary
+Industries and local laws require minimum retention windows for archived data, but those windows vary by jurisdictions (U.S. states, for example).

-The workaround used by many customers was to set a single retention period equal to the maximum
+The workaround used by many customers was to set a single retention period equal to the maximum required window across geographies.

 Why it mattered?